dliberat/yakubun/README.md

 5. Ordinal numbers (`ordinalNumbers`)

-   This test currently only works with English as the target language.
+   This check currently only works with English as the target language.
 It looks for Arabic numerals followed by one or two letters (e.g., 1st, 2nd, 3rd) and expects that they follow the standard spelling, such that things like 1nd, 4rd, 251nd will be flagged.

 6. Bullet spaces (`bulletSpaces`)

    By default, Yakubun expects that bulleted (unordered) lists will have a space between the bullet and the following text.

    ```
    - This is acceptable
    ■ so is this
    ▼ And so is this
    ・ as is this.
    ```

    However

    ```
    -This is not
    ■neither is this
    ▼Or this
    ・and certainly not this.
    ```

    Additional bullets can be specified via the `customBullets` key in `checkOptions`.
 Possible bullets should be listed in a single string with no separation.
 Bullets that occupy more than a single unicode character point will not work.
 The string will be passed to a regex function, so any special regex characters need to be escaped.

    ```